-39 dead after strong earthquake hits Indonesia
+91 dead after strong earthquake hits Indonesia

 National Disaster Mitigation Agency spokesman Sutopo Purwo Nugroho told Kompas TV that the quake strongly jolted Mataram, the capital of West Nusa Tenggara province, and may have caused damage there.

-He said the quake was also felt in parts of neighboring Bali island.
+He said the quake was also felt in parts of neighboring Bali Island.

 Video aired by Kompas TV showed patients being evacuated from a hospital in Bali's Tabanan district.

-Iwan Asmara, an official from the local Disaster Mitigation Agency, said people poured out from their houses in panic to move to higher ground, particularly in Mataram and North Lombok.
+Iwan Asmara, an official from the local Disaster Mitigation Agency, said people poured out from their houses in a panic to move to higher ground, particularly in Mataram and North Lombok.

 A magnitude 6.4 quake hit Lombok on July 29, killing 16 people.